UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 Another thing we can do is to tell the `read_csv` function what the column names should be with the `names` argument where we give it the column names we want as a Python list.
 If we do this, then we need to skip 2 rows including the original column headings.
-Let's also save this dataframe to `co2_emissions_dirty` so that we don't have to read it in every time we want to clean it even more.
+Let's also save this data frame to `co2_emissions_dirty` so that we don't have to read it in every time we want to clean it even more.

 ~~~